![]() |

 from IPython import display

-# Set seed for experiment reproducibility
+# Set the seed value for experiment reproducibility.

 seed = 42